seanbao/mnemonas/docs/api-reference.en.md

 - `POST /retention-check` accepts an empty body or `{}` and returns `snapshot_count`, `file_count`, `total_bytes`, snapshot time range, `warning`, and `warnings`; failures return `500` with the failed check in `details`.
 - `POST /restore-drill` accepts optional `{"keep_artifact": true}`.
   Local jobs temporarily restore and verify the latest snapshot, restic jobs run `restic check`, and rclone jobs run `rclone check --one-way`.
+  For local jobs with the default non-retained artifact behavior, if snapshot verification completes but temporary restore-directory cleanup fails, the response remains `status="completed"` and sets `warning=true`, populates `warnings[]`, and returns `artifact_kept=true` with `restored_path` for the Maintenance page.
+Warning text does not include raw paths or lower-level error text.
 - `POST /restore-preview` validates the same target rules as restore but does not create target data or write restore history.
   It returns `preflight_checks`, `warnings`, `cutover_checklist`, and `rollback_checklist` for target isolation, target state, backup content, target filesystem capacity, and config handling.
 - Local jobs summarize the latest manifest, restic jobs run `restic ls latest --json --tag mnemonas --tag job:<id> --path <source>`, and rclone jobs run `rclone lsjson <remote> --recursive --files-only`.